SlimeVR/SlimeVR-Docs-Site/common-issues.md

 ## SlimeVR is stuck at "Connecting to the server"

 If your SlimeVR GUI is never loading past "Connecting to the server", it is likely that your SlimeVR configuration file is invalid.
-You can try deleting or moving the `vrconfig.yml` file in your SlimeVR install folder (generally located at `C:\Program Files (x86)\SlimeVR Server`) and running SlimeVR again to generate a new configuration file.
+You can try deleting or moving the `vrconfig.yml` file in your SlimeVR install folder (generally located at `C:\Program Files (x86)\SlimeVR Server` on Windows) and running SlimeVR again to generate a new configuration file.

 Please note that you **will** lose your configuration if you decide to delete the `vrconfig.yml` file.
 If you wish to retain the invalid configuration file, you may either rename or move the file to a different location, then run SlimeVR again to generate a new configuration file.